hopnets/practical_deflection/Omnet_Sims/README.md

 # Omnet++ simulation files

 This repository provides the instructions and files required to run the simulations and extract the results.
 We use [Omnet++ simulator](https://omnetpp.org/) and INET framework to run the simulations.
 [Omnet++ manual](https://doc.omnetpp.org/omnetpp/manual/) and its examples are good references for introduction to the simulator.
-We ran our simulations on Ubuntu machines (version: 18.04) so all the commands are for Ubuntu.To run the simulations, you should follow the following steps:
+We ran our simulations on Ubuntu machines (version: 18.04) so all the commands are for Ubuntu.
+To run the simulations, you should follow the following steps:

 * [Step 1: Install dependencies](#step-1-installing-dependencies) (~ 10 minutes)
 * [Step 2: Install Omnet++](#step-2-installing-omnet)  (~ 15 minutes)